zzzprojects/EntityFramework-Extensions/docs2/pages/faq/faq-license.md

 ### Is Entity Framework Extensions Royalty Free?
 Yes, the product is royalty free.

-This mean, you can develop a project and install it on thousands of clients.

-You paid for developer seat within your company.
+This means, you can develop a project and install it on thousands of client machines if you paid for developer seat within your company.

 Some standard royalty free limitations: